0xVasconcelos/musivk/README.md

 ## How to install

   First you need get one access-token from VK, create an app, authorize you account with "audio" and "offline" access rights and put in "accessToken" inside app.js

-  Learn more here: https://vk.com/dev/authentication
+  You can get on from my app: http://music.cpux.me:666/newtoken Learn more here: https://vk.com/dev/authentication